 Consistent pipeline management is a primary factor in retail success.
 IoT-connected devices can help implement pipeline management by providing the complete tracking and control of the sales cycle.

 That’s where GPS- and RFID-devices come in handy.
 With this technology, the sales manager can get data about the products placement, processing stage, etc. At the same time, the customer can get accurate information about the delivery time.
 This can help reduce travel times and costs and the savings can be passed onto the customer.
 Win-win.

 As the Internet of Things continues to gain momentum, it will continue to improve the overall customer experience.
-Pairing IoT-connected devices with a powerful CRM, like Infusionsoft by Keap, can increase the power of your sales team.
+Pairing IoT-connected devices with a powerful CRM, like Keap, can increase the power of your sales team.
 They will have the data they need to make target sales.

 Oleksandra Lukavetska is a marketing manager at Data2CRM.